pranitkotkar/University-Admission-Prediction/README.md

 # University-Admission-Prediction

 I have trained regression models to find the probability of a student getting accepted into a particular university based on their profile.
-This project could be practically used to get the university acceptance rate for individual students using web application.

 ### The factors used to determine the chances are:-
 1. GRE score (out of 340)